 M-DCPS offers a variety of prekindergarten programs throughout the District.
 Parents should contact their home school for the available options for Pre-K students.
 For additional information on VPK or Head Start/Early Head Start Programs, parents may contact the Department of Early Childhood Programs at 305-995-7632.
-Parents may also access information at https://earlychildhood.dadeschools.net/#!/fullWidth/3451.
+Parents may also access information at mdcpsearlychildhood.net or ESE.dadeschools.net.
 For information on Pre-K ESE Programs, parents should contact 305-271-5701 or visit prekese.dadeschools.net to learn more about programming for children with disabilities.
+Families should also feel welcome to reach out to us at ESE@dadeschools.net with questions and concerns.